 For centuries Harwich has seen migrants leave for better things – and arrive in search of sanctuary.
 Here we meet some of these desperate people.
 And we see how such human cargo – such as transportees, the enslaved, kindertransport and other refugeess – has shaped Britain, and America.

 Donate Your Junk

 One person’s trash is another person’s way of funding community radio.

 If you’ve got old records or old vehicles, we’ll take them off your hands.
 Our partners will pick up your vehicle and sell it at auction so we get the cash.
 The records will go into the inventory of our record storewhich also generates cash to help support the station.
 Unfortunately, the record store is closed while the local COVID numbers remain high, but we’ll back and dealing as soon as possible.
 Call the office or email firstname.lastname@example.org to arrange for pick up or drop off of your unwanted vinyl.

 We are once again happy to welcome anyone who would like to be a DJ.
-There is currently and opening from 9-11pm on Tuesdays.
 Volunteers can get started on training regardless of experience or current openings on the broadcast schedule.
 The Program Committee currently welcomes proposals to host seasonal Wednesdays from 1-4pm.
 Contact email@example.com or call the office for more information.